MaxMaksym/Cinema/README.md

 Here are the steps to run this app locally:

 1. Install JDK.
-2. Fork this app to your local repository.
+2. Fork this app to your repository and open it locally.
 3. Add all the required configurations to db.properties file.
 4. Install Tomcat.
 5. Run the app.